pete-a/terem-weather-cli/README.md

 ```
 ### Rainfall data
-I am assuming that dates with not rainfall data are not included in the 'Days with/without rainffall' properties.
+- I am assuming that dates with no rainfall data are not included in the 'Days with/without rainffall' properties.
-If there is a date with missing data, it will stop any 'Longest number days raining' streak
+- If there is a date with missing data, it will stop any 'Longest number days raining' streak

 ### Measurement period
 There is one recording (26 April 2008) where the 'Period over which rainfall was measured (days)' is two days and not one.